wocsa/cyberjutsu/presentations/course-introduction-supports/source.md

 ## Purpose and use

 This is the shared, self-contained editorial source for an introduction shown at the beginning of any Cyberjutsu course.
-It supplies the content, narrative, participant guidance, vocabulary, visual direction, and source provenance needed to generate a presentation, video, or infographic.
-It replaces the former practitioner-foundations note and retains the foundations relevant to a course introduction.
+It supplies the content, narrative, participant guidance, vocabulary, and factual provenance needed to generate a presentation, video, or infographic.
+The two Markdown style guides below define appearance.
+This source replaces the former practitioner-foundations note and retains the foundations relevant to a course introduction.

 Add this file to the NotebookLM notebook as a source.
 Use the corresponding prompt for the output you want: